If you have an immediate threat to life or property, DIAL 9-1-1. For non-emergencies, DIAL 425-407-3999.

 Prevention is responsible for all prevention, training, safety, and community education efforts in the department.
-Under the direction of Fire Marshal Roger Rudikoff, the division oversees fire safety inspections, public education programs, plans review, and special events planning.
-As the City’s Fire Marshal, he is responsible for the application of the fire code to new and existing structures.
+Under the direction of the Fire Marshal, the division oversees fire safety inspections, public education programs, plans review, and special events planning.
+The Fire Marshal is responsible for the application of the fire code to new and existing structures.

 - Reduce the risk of fire in commercial structures.